How to build a marketplace: A quick-start guide

 2. What is a marketplace?

-5. Marketplace payment processing: How to choose a provider
+6. Marketplace payment processing: Considerations for choosing a provider

-As digital commerce continues to grow, businesses are seeking innovative ways to meet customer needs and access new revenue streams.
-One opportunity that has recently grown in popularity is the online marketplace model.
+As digital commerce continues to grow, businesses are seeking innovative ways to meet customer needs and access new revenue streams, such as online marketplaces.
 According to a report by Grand View Research, global online marketplace revenue is expected to reach $27.1 trillion by 2027.
 Online marketplaces such as Amazon, Airbnb, and Uber have disrupted their respective industries, proving the effectiveness and scalability of this business model.

 What’s in this article?